frostime/sy-quick-attr/README.md

 Quickly add block attributes.

 Configure block attribute templates defined in JSON in the settings.
+For example, if you configure the following JSON in the settings:

 ```json
 {